 roughly the same life expectancy as their HIV-negative peers.
 Many HIV tests are now free, fast, and confidential.
 Test your way, and do it today!

 Get tested for HIV or talk to your health care provider about HIV testing.
 Knowing your HIV status gives you powerful information to help keep you and your partner healthy.
-Many testing sites across Nebraska offer free (or low cost) HIV tests that only take one minute to perform, and are confidential.
-Some testing locations offer HIV self-testing kits that you can pick or have mailed directly to you.
+Many testing sites across Nebraska offer free (or low-cost) HIV tests that only take one minute to perform, and are confidential.
+Some testing locations offer HIV self-testing kits that you can pick up or have mailed directly to you.
 Test your way, and do it today!

 PreExposure Prophylaxis (PrEP) is a medication that is taken before sex or other possible exposure, that can reduce your chances of getting HIV by up 99 percent.
 Speak to your healthcare provider for more information.